Mauro Gianetti

-Several riders have been sanctioned for doping violations that occurred during his tenure as directeur sportif, including Riccardo Riccò and Juan José Cobo.
-Gianetti currently sits on the Board of Directors of UAE Team Emirates.
+Several riders were sanctioned for doping violations that occurred during his tenure as directeur sportif at Saunier Duval, including Riccardo Riccò and Juan José Cobo.

 With over 30 professional victories, Gianetti's biggest career accomplishments as a rider include winning the 1995 Liège–Bastogne–Liège and Amstel Gold Race and representing Switzerland at the 2000 Summer Olympics.

-His son Noé Gianetti was also a professional cyclist.
+His son Noé Gianetti is also a former professional cyclist.